adeylab/slack-cli/README.txt

-Wrapper to directly post messages and files to the adeylab Slack workspace.
+Wrapper to directly post messages and files to a Slack workspace.
 To use this, log into slack in your web browser and go here:

    https://api.slack.com/custom-integrations/legacy-tokens

 Then click the "Create Token" button.
-You can copy the token and use it as the option -t, OR, save it in a file called \".slack_token\" in your home directory that has the token.
+You can copy the token and use it as the option -t, OR, save it in a file called ".slack_token" in your home directory that has the token.
 Be sure to run:

    'chmod 600 .slack_token'